-In this blog post, I’ll break down my experience with the technique, what products you need to use in order make this effective, and how to protect your headlights one finished.
+In this blog post, I’ll break down a step-by-step process that worked for me and how to protect your headlight lenses in the final step.
 Keep in mind that this is a DIY solution, and individual results may vary.
-I just thought I’d share what worked for me.

-Contrary to what I originally thought, this process was a a lot messier and time consuming than I originally expected.
-I’d say budget somewhere around 30 to 45 minutes per headlight to achieve the results you want, but it depends on how cloudy your headlights are.
+The wet sanding process can be pretty messy and time-consuming.
+Budget somewhere around 30 to 45 minutes per headlight to achieve the results you want; this time depends on how cloudy your headlights are.

 - 400-2500 grit sandpaper (600, 1000 and 2500 is common) but numerous grits from 400-2500 depending on the cloudiness